tswire/iAPS/fastlane/testflight.md

 1. For each phone/person you would like to support iAPS on:
     * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
     * Add them to your TestFlight Internal Testing group.

+## Automatic Update & Build

+For someone using development code for their own use, they probably want to decide when to update their fork to the most recent commit.
+They can still have the advantage of automatic building without automatic updates.
+Refer to [LoopDoc Automatic build](https://loopkit.github.io/loopdocs/gh-actions/automatic/) for detailed instructions.

+### Disable Automatic Actions¶

+To enable the scheduled build and sync, the GH_PAT must hold the workflow permission scopes.
+This permission serves as the enabler for automatic and scheduled builds with browser build.
+To disable this, follow these steps:

+1. Go to your FastLane Access Token
+1. If it says repo, workflow next to the FastLane Access Token link, then automatic building is enabled
+1. To disable automatic update and build, click on the link to open the token detail view
+    * Click to uncheck the workflow box
+    * Click to check the repo box
+1. Scroll all the way down to and click the green Update token button
+1. Your token now holds only the repo permission

+If you choose not to have automatic building enabled, be sure the GH_PAT has repo scope or you won't be able to manually build.